maks-tabu/tabu-neuro-swipe/README.md

 bash bin/train.sh
 ```

+Model weights and tokenizer can be downloaded from [here](https://drive.google.com/drive/folders/1t0lqMeLRAGuAYKbPD1rOnU0zJ4p3xnIj).
+To make the final submission you need to put the files in a /src/model_files/, having previously unzipped the files.

 ### Make final submission
 ```sh
 bash bin/make_submission.sh
 ```

-Model weights and tokenizer can be downloaded from [here](https://drive.google.com/drive/folders/1t0lqMeLRAGuAYKbPD1rOnU0zJ4p3xnIj).
-To get the final submission you need to put the files in a /src/model_files/, having previously unzipped the files.